nguyenphuminh/MinCrypt/README.md

 ## Decryption rules:
 The Decryption rules is reverse to the encryption rule

-## This Encryption Board Is Licensed Under The MIT License
+## This Encryption Scheme Is Licensed Under The MIT License